rsprouse/audiolabel/README.md

 The Labels in a tier are ordered chronologically, and the `next()` and `prev()` methods provide access to Labels that follow or precede another Label.

 ```
-# Print the content of all Labels containing 'r' and the following Label
+# Print the content of all Labels containing 'r' and the following Label content
 for word in wordtier.search('r'):
     print(word.text, wordtier.next(word).text)
 ```